OpenRA/OpenRAModSDK/README.md

 To launch your project from the development environment you must first compile the project by running `make.cmd` (Windows), or opening a terminal in the SDK directory and running `make` (Linux / macOS).
 You can then run `launch-game.cmd` (Windows) or `launch-game.sh` (Linux / macOS) to run your game.

 The `example` mod included in this repository provides the bare minimum structure to launch to the in-game main menu for the sole purpose of demonstrating the SDK.
 See [Getting Started](https://github.com/OpenRA/OpenRAModTemplate/wiki/Getting-Started) on the Wiki for instructions on how to adapt this template for your own projects.
+For common questions, please see the [FAQ](https://github.com/OpenRA/OpenRAModSDK/wiki/FAQ).